MuhammadMoeezKhan/Find-Your-Food-Truck/README.md

 # Xtern-FoodX-DataScience

-**Project Implementation - Food Truck Data Collection and Analysis**

-**Description:**
+**My Task:**

-The objective of this project was to collect, organize, analyze, and visualize data related to local food trucks in Indiana.
+This project was super fun!
+My tasks revolved around data collecting, organizing, analyzing, and visualizing data related to local food trucks in Indiana.
 I aimed to create a comprehensive dataset of food trucks, including their basic information such as name, address, rating, website, open hours, and cuisine type.
 Additionally, my task was to plan a two-day weekend foodie tour for Xterns, including travel routes, time schedules, travel distances, and transportation methods.

 **Summary of My Implementation:**